 The opening up of the economy following the COVID-19 outbreak is being supported by NHS Test and Trace.
-You should assist this service by keeping a temporary record of your attendees for 21 days, in a way that is manageable for your business, and assist NHS Test and Trace with requests for that data if needed.
+Although this is not a requirement for outdoor events is it suggested that organisers should assist this service by keeping a temporary record of attendees for 21 days, in a way that is manageable for your business, and assist NHS Test and Trace with requests for that data if needed.
 This could help contain clusters or outbreaks.